Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 - Enforceability of Arbitration Agreements: Courts generally uphold arbitration clauses in real estate contracts if entered into voluntarily and with mutual understanding.

-- Review of Arbitration Awards: Courts review awards under limited grounds such as corruption, bias, or exceeding authority, ensuring procedural fairness.
+- Review of Arbitration Awards: Courts review awards under limited grounds including local businesses, ensuring procedural fairness.

 - Federal Support: the Federal Arbitration Act complements state law, particularly for disputes involving interstate transactions.